Skip to Content

 Developing Small Businesses and Leveraging Resources in Detroit

-At this symposium, bankers, funders, researchers, regulators and business owners will debate the economic, financial and regulatory issues that affect the supply of and demand for bank credit for small businesses.
-Sessions will focus on community investment and compliance obligations, local practices to assist small business owners, and the opportunities for leveraging bank and non-bank resources to finance small businesses.
-The symposium will also feature a multi-year study conducted by staff of the Community Development and Policy Studies Department of the Federal Reserve Bank of Chicago on the changing financial landscape of the city of Detroit, focusing on credit demand and availability for small businesses.
+At the symposium, bankers, funders, researchers, regulators and business owners debated the economic, financial and regulatory issues that affect the supply of and demand for bank credit for small businesses.
+Sessions focused on community investment and compliance obligations, local practices to assist small business owners, and the opportunities for leveraging bank and non-bank resources to finance small businesses.
+The symposium also featured a multi-year study conducted by staff of the Community Development and Policy Studies Department of the Federal Reserve Bank of Chicago on the changing financial landscape of the city of Detroit, focusing on credit demand and availability for small businesses.

 11:00 AM